iltommi/qdb-documentation/source/api/c.rst

     :type update_content: const char *
     :param update_content_length: The length of the buffer, in bytes.
     :type udpate_content_length: const char *
+    :param expiry_time: The absolute expiry time of the entry, in seconds, relative to epoch
+    :type expiry_time: qdb_time_t
     :param get_content: A pointer to a pointer that will be set to a function-allocated buffer holding the entry's content, before the update.
     :type get_content: char **
     :param get_content_length: A pointer to a size_t that will be set to the content's size, in bytes.